Mario-SO/portfolio-blog/content/Day16.md

 In the code I broke it down so it is easier to follow the stack state, but look how simple it is when you put it all together, rigth?

-The thing to take from this one is that you wil be using `dup1` **OPCODE** a lot, it duplicates the first element in the stack and this is key because when you perform an operation like `eq` or `iszero`, this will take values off the stack and you need to keep the original value to perform the jump.
+The thing to take from this one is that you will be using `dup1` **OPCODE** a lot, it duplicates the first element in the stack and this is key because when you perform an operation like `eq` or `iszero`, this will take values off the stack and you need to keep the original value to perform the jump.

 ### Returning values